Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-iii-potions-rings-and-rods.md

 ---for example, the last time she tasted a liquid that reminded her of almonds, it turned out to be a *potion of cure moderate wounds*.

+### Activation
-**Activation:** Drinking a potion or applying an oil requires no special skill.
+Drinking a potion or applying an oil requires no special skill.
 The user merely removes the stopper and swallows the potion or smears on the oil.
 The following rules govern potion and oil use.